 - a compatible multimedia device:

-- either a mobile phone with a camera and running the operating system iOS 7.0 or Android® 4.3 or later;
+- either a mobile phone with a camera, running the iOS 7.0 or Android® 4.3 operating system or later;

-- a customer account on Apple App Store or Google Play Store platforms.
+- a customer account on the Apple App Store or Google Play Store platforms.

 Article 4: AVAILABILITY OF THE APPLICATION